Terms of service for PocketLaw

 17.2 In the event that the Controller has not requested destruction or return of the Personal Data concerned by the Agreement within twelve (12) months from the date of which the Agreement has terminated as agreed by the Parties, the Processor must destroy the Personal Data.

-19.1 This agreement and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with the law of England and Wales.
+18.1 This agreement and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with the laws of Sweden.

 SCHEDULE 1 - EXISTING AND AUTHORISED SUB-PROCESSORS